HMS Jason (1892): Service

 In August 1894 Jason took part in that year's Naval Manoeuvres, but, owing to problems with her engines, was sent into Milford Haven for repair.
-In July 1896 she again took part in the Manoeuvres, On 26 June 1897 Jason was present at the Jubilee Fleet Review at Spithead.
+In July 1896 she again took part in the Manoeuvres.
+On 26 June 1897 Jason was present at the Jubilee Fleet Review at Spithead.
 Jason took part in the 1900 Naval Manoeuvres in July that year.

 Jason left Plymouth for Glasgow in September 1902, and was fitted by the Fairfield Shipbuilding and Engineering Company with water-tube boilers and new engines, which were rated at 5800 ihp in 1903.
 During sea trials, the refitted ship reached a speed of 21.9 kn.
 Jason returned to Sheerness following her re-engining refit on 14 July 1903.

 Jason was in reserve at Chatham in 1906, but joined the Home Fleet in 1907.
 In June 1909, after refit, Jason rejoined the Nore Destroyer Flotilla.

 Jason was converted to a minesweeper in 1909, She had her boilers re-tubed at Sheerness Dockyard at the end of 1911, and rejoined the Nore division of the Home Fleet at the end of the refit in April 1912.

 On the outbreak of the First World War Jason joined the newly established Grand Fleet.
 In August 1914, the minesweepers attached to the Grand Fleet, including Jason were employed on carrying out daily sweeps of the Pentland Firth.
 On 17 December 1914, Jason and the torpedo gunboats and were on passage from Lowestoft to Scapa Flow, when they were temporarily diverted to help to deal with a minefield laid off Scarborough on 16 December.

 On 7 April 1917, Jason and sister ship were sweeping a minefield between Mull and Coll in the Inner Hebrides, Western Scotland, when Jason struck a mine which had been laid by the German submarine on 12 February.
 Jason sank, with Circe rescuing the survivors.
 25 of Jasons crew were killed, with the body of only one crew member recovered from the sea.

 Wreck

-The wreck of Jason was located in April 2022.
+The wreck of Jason was located, 100 meters below the surface of the water, in April 2022 and granted protected status under the Protection of Military Remains Act in 2026.